Journalism

 --feature on the history of measuring longitude in the 300th anniversary of the Longitude Prize

-2014: "The nature of light", (BBC) Focus
+2014: "How do we know the nature of light?", (BBC) Focus

 2015: "Restored Apu Trilogy returns Satyajit Ray's humane work to theaters", The New York Times,